H2CO3/Sparkling/doc/semantics.md

 non-number operand to this operator.

 §3.8.7.
 The `sizeof` operator.
 The sizeof operator yields the conceptual size (length) of its argument.
-For nil, this is 0, for strings, it is the number of bytes in the string, for arrays, it is the number of key-value pairs in the array.
-If called on any other value, `sizeof' yields 1.
+For strings, it is the number of bytes in the string, for arrays, it is the number of key-value pairs in the array.
+If called on any other type of value, `sizeof' throws a runtime error.

 §3.8.8.
 The `typeof` operator.
 Yields a string representation of the type of its operand.
 Thus, one of the strings "nil", "bool", "number", "function",